What Are Hearing Aids: Benefits, Technology, and Types

 If you feel self-conscious about your hearing aids being visible to others, you should look into CIC or IIC hearing aids.
 These types go even deeper in the canal than an ITC hearing aid.
 They are nearly impossible for other people to see.
 Because they are so tiny, they may limit the amount of hearing improvement that you can attain from them, but they are the most discreet type of hearing aid available, representing a huge advancement in technology.

 The type of hearing aid you receive depends on factors such as your degree of hearing loss and the cause of it.
-However, the audiologist considers your preferences.
-Contact Metro Hearing for more information about hearing aids and other audiology services in the Phoenix area.
+However, at Metro Hearing, our audiologist considers your preferences.
+Contact us for more information about hearing aids and other audiology services in the Phoenix area.

 Image Source: Pixel-Shot / Shutterstock